CloudSecurityAlliance/CSA-Guidance/Domain 5- Information Governance.md

 We will not cover all of data governance, but we’ll focus on where hosting in the cloud affects data governance.
 Cloud computing affects most data governance domains:

 * *Information Classification.* This is frequently tied to compliance and affects cloud destinations and handling requirements.
 Not everyone necessarily has a data classification program, but if you do you need to adjust it for cloud computing.

-* *Information Management Policies.*  This ties to classification and the cloud needs to be added if you have them.
-It should also cover the different SPI tiers, since sending data to a SaaS vendor versus building your own IaaS app is very different.
+* *Information Management Policies.*  These tie to classification and the cloud needs to be added if you have them.
+They should also cover the different SPI tiers, since sending data to a SaaS vendor versus building your own IaaS app is very different.
 You need to determine, what is allowed to go where in the cloud?
 Which products and services?
 With what security requirements?

 * *Location and Jurisdiction Polices.* These have very direct cloud implications.
 Any outside hosting must comply with locational and jurisdictional requirements.
 Understand that internal policies can be changed for cloud computing, but legal requirements are hard lines.
 (See the legal domain for more information on this.)
 Make sure you understand that treaties and laws may create conflicts.
 You need to work with your legal department when handling regulated data to ensure you comply as best you can.